AppIntro/AppIntro/README.md

 <img src="https://github.com/PaoloRotolo/AppIntro/blob/master/art/Screenshot_2015-06-03-12-42-10.png" width="300">

 ## Apps using AppIntro
-If you are using AppIntro in your app and would like to be listed here, please let us know by opening a [new issue](https://github.com/PaoloRotolo/AppIntro/issues/new)!
+If you are using AppIntro in your app and would like to be listed here, please let us know by commenting in [this issue](https://github.com/PaoloRotolo/AppIntro/issues/325)!

  * [Numix Hermes](https://play.google.com/store/apps/details?id=org.numixproject.hermes)
  * [Audio Reminder Pro](https://play.google.com/store/apps/details?id=com.brandon.audioreminderpro)